 Acknowledging self-deception is disquieting.
 We live in an altered-reality formed by our own mind.
 Our perceptions seem so real we can’t distinguish the mirage from the desert.
 Life, as we see it, appears ordered, built on foundations of logic.
 We live in this subjective world.
 The colors, smells, and sounds project personalized images into the conscious mind.
 The meanings behind the observed facts are suggestible, quietly interpreted by the unconscious workings of the brain.
 Until we recognize our susceptibility to this unsettling glitch of perception, we can’t escape the illusions, naked and vulnerable to error.

-Avoiding repeated disappointments, injuries, and sorrows while repeating successes, joys and pleasures is the hallmark of wisdom.
-The hardware of the mind extracts information from experience creating networks associating rewards and causes.
-Phantom causes creep into these interpretations; events, people, or groupings get tied into networks of cause and effect.
-The phantoms bias future interpretations.
-These implicit biases operate beneath consciousness, distorting reality to smoothly fit belief systems.
-The invisible operation of a bias magnifies their strength.
+Avoiding repeated disappointments, while expanding successes, is the hallmark of wisdom.
+The hardware of the mind extracts information from experience, examining associating rewards and punishments, and identifying the precipitating causes.
+This is accomplished through the blur of subjective perceptions.
+Phantom causes easily creep into these interpretations; events, people, or groupings get bound together and blamed.

 Wrongly generalized information can be damaging both to those judged and those judging.
 Our failures to thrive can easily be projected on policies, scapegoats, or discrimination.
 There often is some truth supporting conclusions; but if we ignore relevant information that we have control over, we may never escape the tethers holding us down.
 Faulty attributions only serve as distraction from the work—never resolving the underlying cause.

 "The hardware of the mind extracts information from experience, examining associating rewards and punishments, and identifying the precipitating causes."